mathLab/PINA/joss/paper.md

 PINA is an open-source Python library that provides an intuitive interface for the approximated resolution of Ordinary Differential Equations and Partial Differential Equations using  a deep learning paradigm, in particular via PINNs.
 The gain of popularity for PINNs in recent years, and the evolution of open-source frameworks, such as TensorFlow, Keras, and PyTorch, led to the development of several libraries, whose focus is the exploitation of PINNs to approximately solve ODEs and PDEs.
 We here mention some PyTorch-based libraries, \verb+NeuroDiffEq+ [@chen2020neurodiffeq], \verb+IDRLNet+ [@peng2021idrlnet], NVIDIA \verb+modulus-sym+ [@modulussym], and some TensorFlow-based libraries, such as \verb+DeepXDE+ [@lu2021deepxde], \verb+TensorDiffEq+ [@mcclenny2021tensordiffeq], \verb+SciANN+ [@haghighat2021sciann] (which is both TensorFlow and Keras-based), \verb+PyDEns+ [@koryagin2019pydens], \verb+Elvet+ [@araz2021elvet], \verb+NVIDIA SimNet+ [@hennigh2021nvidia].
 Among all these frameworks, PINA wants to emerge for its easiness of usage, allowing the users to quickly formulate the problem at hand and solve it, resulting in an intuitive framework designed by researchers for researchers.

 Built over PyTorch --- in order to inherit the \verb+autograd+ module and all the other features already implemented --- PINA provides indeed documented API to explain usage and capabilities of the different classes.
-We have built several abstract interfaces not only for better structure of the source code but especially to give the final user an easy entry point to implement their own extensions, like new loss functions, and new training procedures.
+We have built several abstract interfaces not only for better structure of the source code but especially to give the final user an easy entry point to implement their own extensions, like new loss functions, new training procedures, and so on.
 This aspect, together with the capability to use all the PyTorch models, makes it possible to incorporate almost any existing architecture into the PINA framework.
 We have decided to build it on top of PyTorch in order to exploit the \verb+autograd+ module, as well as all the other features implemented in this framework.
 The final outcome is then a library with incremental complexity, capable of being used by the new users to perform the first investigation using PINNs, but also as a core framework to actively develop new features to improve the discussed methodology.

 The high-level structure of the package is illustrated in Figure \ref{API_visual}; the approximated solution of a differential equation can be implemented using PINA in a few lines of code thanks to the intuitive and user-friendly interface.